dxc-technology/OSSRank/CONTRIBUTING.md

 OSSRank is an open project: any contributor can become a committer.
-Being a committer comes with great responsibility: your decisions directly shape the community, and the effectiveness, of the Hanlon project.
+Being a committer comes with great responsibility: your decisions directly shape the community, and the effectiveness, of the OSSRank project.
 You will probably invest more, and produce less, as a committer than a regular developer submitting pull requests.